Welcome to the Canadian Health Services and Policy Research Alliance

 Training Modernization Working Group

 The Training Modernization Working Group (TMWG) came together at the start of CHSPRA to consider ways to support impact-oriented career paths within and beyond the traditional university setting and to harness the full talents of PhD-trained individuals for continuous health system improvement.
-Their work began with an examination of career paths and career outcomes of HSPR doctoral graduates.
-They articulated the challenges and opportunities for health services and policy research training in Canada and produced a report, white paper, strategy and a full supplement of publications in Healthcare Policy:
+They began their work with a white paper that examined the changing nature of career paths for health services and policy research (HSPR) PhD graduates and articulated challenges, opportunities, and future directions for HSPR training.
+They then produced a pan-Canadian Training Modernization Strategy for HSPR that outlined five core strategic directions to “strengthen the culture within the academy that values applied contributions to the health system.”
+The strategy also included a competency framework for HSPR (version 1, 2015) that featured 10 enriched core competencies to guide the modernization of HSPR doctoral training and help graduates maximize their impact across a range of sectors and roles.

-The Training Modernization Working Group’s pan-Canadian Strategy for Training Modernization informed IHSPR’s creation of the Health System Impact (HSI) Fellowship, which launched in 2016.
+The Training Modernization Working Group’s pan-Canadian Strategy for Training Modernization informed CIHR-IHSPR’s creation of the Health System Impact (HSI) Fellowship, which launched in 2016.
 The HSI Fellowship provides highly-qualified doctoral trainees and post-doctoral fellows studying HSPR or related fields a unique opportunity to apply their research and analytic skills and talents to help address critical health care challenges facing the system.
-The program seeks to support impact-oriented career paths, expand and enrich the traditional training environment and embed research talent within health organizations to advance Learning Health Systems (LHS) and prepare the workforce of the future.
-To-date, CIHR-IHSPR and its many partners have funded more than 200 fellows embedded within over 100 health system organizations connected to 24 university training programs across the country to accelerate evidence-informed health system improvement.
+The program seeks to support impact-oriented career paths, expand and enrich the traditional training environment and embed research talent within health organizations to advance Learning Health Systems (LHS), and prepare the workforce of the future.
+In 2023, the program expanded to support an embedded research career trajectory with the addition of a new Embedded Early Career Researcher award.
+To-date, CIHR-IHSPR and its many partners have funded more than 280 fellows and 12 ECRs embedded within over 125 health system organizations connected to 25 university training programs across the country to accelerate evidence-informed health system improvement.

-To further promote cross-cohort collaboration and growth, CIHR announced the awardees of the HSIF National Cohort Training Program (NCTP) grant in 2021.
-The NCTP recipients are led by a national consortium consisting of 65 members, 22 of which were previous HSI Fellows and 14 of which were HSI Fellow mentors.
+To further promote cross-cohort collaboration and growth, the HSIF National Cohort Training Program (NCTP) grant was announced in 2021.
+The NCTP, led by Dr. Deborah Marshall and a national consortium of 65 members (including program alumni and mentors).
 The consortium includes representation from eight provinces and brings together a diverse set of perspectives with health system leaders and emerging leaders across academia and the health care delivery, public, not-for-profit, and private sectors.
-Overall, their unique insight into the HSI Fellowship program, as well as connection to health system organizations and decision-makers, will provide a strong basis for advancing HSI Fellow cohort development and more broadly, learning health systems across Canada.
+Their unique insight into the HSI Fellowship program, and connection to health system organizations and decision-makers, provided a strong basis for advancing HSI Fellow cohort development and more broadly, learning health systems across Canada.

 Impact Narratives